erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     * :ref:`Switch<switch_dc>` to the **admin** virtual data center.
     * Go to :guilabel:`Datacenter -> Networks`.
     * Click on :guilabel:`Add Network` and create an external public :ref:`network<networks>` (over external :ref:`NIC tag<network_nictag>`); add some unused :ref:`IP addresses<network_ips>` (at least one).
-    * Attach the new network to **admin** virtual data center.
+    * Attach the new network to the **admin** virtual data center.
     * Go to :guilabel:`Servers -> mgmt01`, click on :guilabel:`Add NIC` and add a :ref:`virtual NIC<vm_nics>` with the newly created external network.
     * Set this new virtual NIC as default network interface (uncheck *Primary NIC* on the first virtual NIC and check it on the newly added virtual NIC in :guilabel:`Advanced settings`).
     * :ref:`Reboot<vm_actions>` the `mgmt01.local` virtual server with applying the configuration changes.
     * Wait for the GUI to become reachable again.

 Now, you have the services accessible from the internet.
-Optionally, it is recommended to restrict access to the allowed services only to known IP addresses/subnets.
+Optionally, it is recommended to restrict access to the allowed services only from known IP addresses/subnets.
 You can do it directly in the `mgmt01.local` virtual server:

     .. code-block:: bash